DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### Appearance of the application

-There is a mechanism for setting styles in Nuklear to change the look of the checkboxes.
-Enadled and disabled checkboxes are separate PNG images.
+There is a mechanism for setting styles in Nuklear to change the look of the check boxes.
+Enabled and disabled check boxes are separate PNG images.
 The red theme from Nuklear examples ([style.c](https://github.com/vurtun/nuklear/blob/master/demo/style.c) file) is set:

 ```c
     nk_image checked = dxNkLoadImageFromMem(